etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 }
 ```

 The first section creates a React [fragment](https://reactjs.org/docs/fragments.html) for the entry header.
-It includes an "maybe linked" title by using the ternary operator, and two [conditionally rendered](https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical--operator) sections -- company and duration -- using the logical && operator.
+It includes an "maybe linked" title by using the ternary operator, and two [conditionally rendered](https://reactjs.org/docs/conditional-rendering.html#inline-if-with-logical--operator) sections -- company and duration -- using the logical `&&` operator.

 The second section creates the entry body.
 It similarly using type of the `description` prop to decide whether to render the description as a list, or just a regular paragraph.

 ### Section

-The `Section` function much simpler to render.
+The `RenderSection` function much simpler to render.
 It is simply a list of entries with a title.
 Add the following to `resume.tsx`:

 ```tsx
 const RenderSection: FC<Section> = ({ title, entries }) => {
   return (
     <section>